xg590/IoT/Comm/LoRa/README.md

 <br/><img src="CSS.png" width="500px" height="400px"></img>(image [credit](https://doi.org/10.3390/su11071917))
 * A practical analog singal is typically not pure in frequency.
 For example, our voice is a combination of sine waves.
 If we do a fourier transform, we will see a broad frequency specturm.
 If our voice undergoes the frequency modulation, the modulated signal will produce a frequency specturm as well.
 * Freq specturm is a 2D plot can be ploted like a vertical line in above waterfall.
 The color stands for Y-axis of the 2D plot.
 * When we send out a message, it is digitally coded by our microprocessor/microcontroller in a sequence of 0 and 1.
-The frequency of this sequence is fixed.
+The frequency of this bi-state sequence is fixed.
 This sequence then goes through LoRa module, where it undergoes frequency modulation and a modulated analog signal leaves transmitter antenna.
-This modulated signal varies in frequency (see the yellow line between 20~30s in above waterfall).
+This modulated signal varies in frequency (see the yellow line between 15~32s in above waterfall).
 The signal spreads across frequency domain.
-The frequency of <i>frequency varying</i> is determined by Spreading Factor (different SF, different yellow lines).
+The frequency of <i>frequency varying</i> is determined by the Spreading Factor (different SF, different yellow lines).
-  * Symbol: One frequency varying cycle of specific pattern.
+  * Symbol: Representated by one frequency varying cycle (15~32s in above waterfall) of specific pattern (yellow line).
-    * Different varying pattern stands for different symbol.
-    * Varying pattern is different between symbol 80 and 185 in below waterfall.
+    * Different varying pattern stands for different symbol (see the different symbols 80 and 185 in below waterfall)
-    * Different pattern leads to different end freq at one varying cycle.
+    * Different pattern leads to different end freq for one varying cycle.
     * End frequency is meaningful if other feature of the signal is same.
   * Spreading Factor: LoRa use CSS (Chirp Spread Spectrum) tech to modulate the digital signal.
-(DSSS spread the bandwidth at a higher fixed frequency; CSS spread the frequecy at the same bandwidth)
-    * Larger SF means prolonged frequency varying cycle
+    * Larger SF means prolonged frequency varying cycle (above waterfall)
-    * Long cycle means more varying pattern.
-So higher SF mean more bits can be encoded in one cycle.
   * Bandwidth: Varying range of modulated signal on frequency domain.
 (Bandwidth is about 125kHz for above yellow lines).
-Large bandwidth equals clearer varying pattern.
+    * Large bandwidth equals more varying patterns.
   * Coding Rate: Code Rate is the degree of redundancy implemented by the forward error correction (FEC) used to detect errors and correct them
   * Preamble: The modulated signal begins with repeated wave pattern (0~8s in below waterfall).
 <br/><img src="LoRa_Sym_generated.png" width="800px" height="400px"></img>(image [credit](http://www.sghoslya.com/p/lora_9.html))
-### Module
+### Purchasable Module by interface
 * UART:
   * E32-433T30D from EByte
   * RYLR896 from REYAX